Our customized mentoring guides you through the challenges of leading excellence and being a change agent.

 - Measurement, including creating a balanced scorecard or measures connecting strategic objectives, accountability and work across many or all functional responsibilities

-- Project Management, including chartering and managing key projects intended to achieve measurable results aligned with the objectives of customers and your initiative(s)
+- Strategic Project Management Mentoring, including chartering and managing key projects intended to achieve measurable results aligned with the objectives of customers and your initiative(s)

 - Satisfaction Surveys, including developing a satisfaction survey and plan for distribution